 11 Plus DIY Preparation Tips

-Have you ever felt confused by all the advice on offer from schools, websites, other parents…?
+Parents… have you ever felt confused by all the advice on offer from schools, your 11 plus tutor, websites, other parents…?
 Or ever wished you could just lock a group of education experts in a room together, and not let them out until they’ve told you how to get your child ready for the 11 Plus?

 To answer some of these fetching questions, Fleet Tutors was recently asked to contribute to an experts roundup editorial on DIY tips for parents and their children in preparation to sit the 11 Plus exams.